No doubt you will have heard all about Birmingham on social media and from your out-of-town friends.

 There’s nothing pleasant about it at all.

-It’s just a concrete jungle with not a beautiful view in sight.
+It’s just a concrete jungle with no parks to be found.

 And great architecture?
 You won’t find any of that here.